top of page

 Skill, experience, and interest

-Ask each person to indicate their level of skill, experience, and interest for each activity you expect from an experienced team member.
+Ask each person to indicate their skill level, experience, and interest for each activity you expect from an experienced team member.

 For this activity, I have what level of Skill, Experience, and Interest.